 Telephone: 9594 2900

 What is a sleep study?

 - An overnight study that measures electrical activity of the brain, some specific muscles, the heart, breathing, oxygen levels, snoring, and leg movements

-- a service for specialists to refer patients who have, or are suspected of having, a sleep disturbance
+- Specialists may refer patients who have, or are suspected of having, a sleep disturbance

-- for patients having seen a specialist they may be referred to the sleep centre for sleep study.
+- Patients having seen a specialist may be referred to the sleep centre for a sleep study.

-- involves patient staying in the centre laboratory overnight to have sleep monitored
+- The diagnostic sleep study involves the patient staying in the sleep centre overnight to have their sleep monitored

-- to achieve this, a number of wires attached to patient to identify sleep and wake, as well as patterns of breathing and movement during sleep.
+- Monitoring is achieved through a number of wires attached to the patient to identify sleeping and wakefulness, as well as patterns of breathing and movement during sleep.

 - CPAP is the preferred treatment for obstructive sleep apnoea hypopnoea syndrome (OSAHS)